Oleg-N-Cher/OfrontPlus/Readme.txt

-  Oleg V. Komlev, implemented "proper FOR" and constant arrays for O3 David C W Brown, very smart person who implemented real portability Stewart Greenhill, an experienced programmer and just a good person Oleg N. Ñher, probably the biggest commiter to the Ofront+ project.
+  Oleg V. Komlev, implemented "proper FOR" and constant arrays for O3 David C W Brown, very smart person who implemented real portability Stewart Greenhill, an experienced programmer and just a good person Oleg N. Cher, probably the biggest commiter to the Ofront+ project.
   Dmitry V. Dagaev, a very serious "nuclear" Multi-Oberon programmer.
   Robert D Campbell, our math guru, implemented ldexp and frexp func.
   Norayr Chilingarian, he really knows how to breed Armenian dragons!
   Artur Yefimov, he could have done more, but thank him for that too.
   Sergey A. Oborotov, he implemented improved smart support of Clang.
-  GameHunter found for rarest errors that were inherited from Ofront.
+  GameHunter found the rarest bugs and helped us become more stable.

   ... also the entire OMinc team and all OP2 & ETH Oberon developers!
   ... sorry who we forgot.
 Please remind...